• Request a call back

 NCERT Solutions for Class 8 Science Chapter 10 – Light: Mirrors and Lenses

-NCERT Solutions for Class 8 Science Chapter 10 – Light: Mirrors and Lenses help students understand the fundamental behaviour of light and how it interacts with different reflecting and refracting surfaces.
+ALLEN provides the NCERT Solutions for Class 8 Science Chapter 10 – Light: Mirrors and Lenses to help students in solving all the textbook questions available at the end of the chapter according to the NCERT textbook.
+These solutions help understand the fundamental behaviour of light and how it interacts with different reflecting and refracting surfaces.
 This chapter introduces students to mirrors and lenses, which play an essential role in daily life and scientific instruments.
+This resource is useful for students in their preparation of Class 8 science exams.

 Students can download the NCERT Solutions for Class 8 Science Chapter 10 PDF for effective revision and practice.
 The solutions are curated by ALLEN’s expert faculty members, ensuring accuracy, clarity, and complete syllabus coverage.

-2.0NCERT Questions with Solutions Class 8 Science Chapter 10 – Detailed Explanation
+3.0NCERT Class 8 Science Chapter 10 Light: Mirrors and Lenses– Detailed Explanation

 1. A light ray is incident on a mirror and gets reflected by it.
 The angle made by the incident ray with the normal to the mirror is 40°.
 What is the angle made by the reflected ray with the mirror?